 Beside her sat Daniel whose reddened eyes and mussed hair spoke of his fitful night's rest.
 Grace had hoped he would have slept better, but it seemed the cramped quarters and the hard floor beneath his yet-healing form had kept him from receiving due respite.

 Nonetheless, the young man dug into his own porridge with eagerness and Grace was glad to see that at least his appetite had returned.
 If nothing else, she hoped a full belly and the knowledge that they were, for the time being, relatively safe would grant Daniel relief and allow him to begin his recuperation...whatever such a process might entail.
-Even now the gash that cruelly lined his temple, although decreased in size and lightened in color from when they had first met in the Indian's camp, still marred his whisker-less face and she knew it would inevitably leave a thick pearly scar.
-The swelling of Daniel's eye too had long since dissipated, yet she knew his body had a lengthy journey back to full vigor - as did his mind and heart.
+Even now the gash that cruelly lined his temple, although decreased in size and lightened in color from when they had first met in the Indian's camp, still marred his near whisker-less face and she knew it would inevitably leave a thick pearly scar.
+The swelling of Daniel's eye too had long since dissipated, yet she guessed his body had a lengthy journey back to full vigor - as did his mind and heart.

 Grace tore a morsel from the dense wedge of bread and rolled it between the pads of her thumb and forefinger before popping it into her mouth.
 Unlike Daniel's, Grace's own appetite was lacking and, though she wished it might do the same amount of good for her as she anticipated for her beleaguered companion, the rich wheaty flavor of the bread unfailingly turned to that of sawdust on her tongue.

 Grace glanced over to where an empty bowl sat, waiting for the other member of their misfit company to join and take his own part in the morning meal.
 After having arisen from her own deep slumber and noticing Tannicke was missing, Grace had asked Joseph where the tall native might be found.
 Joseph had said the young man had left the cottage before dawn to hunt and Grace had immediately felt ashamed for having stayed abed so late.
 Certainly she knew her body needed the rest, but she had thought Tannicke, like Daniel, was in need of similar recovery.
-Thus, to hear he was traversing the countryside in search of fresh meat left Grace humbled and she marveled at the young man's seemingly endless reserve of strength and fortitude.
+To hear he was traversing the countryside in search of fresh meat left Grace humbled and she marveled at the young man's seemingly endless reserve of strength and fortitude.

 She met his gaze without hesitation and prayed her own voice would sound as light as his, "Indeed, I thank you." she said and was rewarded with Tannicke's soft smile and nod of pleasure.

 "Haddo quo dunna moquonash?"
 Joseph spoke up, not lifting his nose from his own bowl, but nonetheless breaking Tannicke and Grace's shared gaze.
 His tone was low and amused and Grace noted the curve of a cheeky smile tugged at the corner of his creased lips.
 Tannicke looked over to the older man with one eyebrow raised.
-Before he retorted, Tannicke swiftly tugged the squirrel from his belt and tossed it onto the table in front of his elderly friend, making Daniel flinch in his seat.
+Before he retorted, Tannicke swiftly tugged the squirrel from his belt and tossed it onto the table in front of his elderly friend, making the dishware clack and Daniel flinch in his seat.
 "Chickachava" Tannicke muttered facetiously.
 Joseph let out a loud guffaw and Grace felt a tiny bubble of joy flit to the surface within her when she saw Tannicke's face break into a wide grin.
-She wished to know the meaning of the words that had passed between them, but for now she was content to listen to Joseph's chortling and watch Tannicke shake his head in amused exasperation.
+She wished to know the meaning of the words that had passed between them but she was content to listen to Joseph's chortling and watch Tannicke shake his head in amused exasperation.

 "You s-s-s-s-speak his lang-g-g-g-guage?"
 Daniel asked abruptly in a tone that was too serious and at odds with the merry air of the room.
 Grace stared at him in confusion and not a little annoyance.
+She wondered the same, but Daniel made the inquiry sound accusatory.

 Joseph glanced at his questioner.
 "Aye, I do." he stated obligingly.
 Daniel watched him expectantly, waiting for him to elaborate.